Skip to content

 Is lactic acid also lactose-free?

-Do you have lactose intolerance or a milk allergy?
-Then you don't have to worry about lactic acid either.
+You have a lactose intolerance or a milk allergy?
+Then you don't have to stress about lactic acid either.
 Because it has nothing to do with milk proteins and also nothing to do with lactose and is therefore normally not only vegan but also lactose-free.
-It is therefore safe to consume lactic acid if you have a lactose intolerance.
+The consumption of lactic acid is therefore harmless in case of a corresponding intolerance.

 Lactic acid is vegan and lactose-free!

-The lactic acid is merely a decomposition product of lactic acid fermentation and generally suitable for vegans and lactose-intolerant people.
-However, there are rare exceptions, which is why you should take a closer look at the ingredients list from time to time.
+The lactic acid is merely a decomposition product of lactic acid fermentation and basically suitable for vegans and lactose-intolerant people.
+However, there are rare exceptions, which is why you should look a little closer at the ingredients list now and then.

 Christoph from CareElite - Plastic-free living

 PS.: You want to know, why vegans do not drink milk?
-You can find out exactly in the linked article!
+In the linked article you will find out exactly!

 References: